falahlaah/HadirMagangApps/README.md

 # HadirMagangApps

 ## Automation Web Testing Project
-This project demonstrates web automation testing using Java, Selenium, TestNG, Cucumber, and Extent Report.
+This project demonstrates web automation testing for HadirMagangApps using Java, Selenium, TestNG, Cucumber, and Extent Report.
 Follow the instructions below to set up and run your tests.

 ## Prerequisites
 Ensure that you have the following installed: